qiskit-community/qiskit-experiments/CONTRIBUTING.md

         from qiskit.test.ibmq_mock import mock_get_backend
         backend = mock_get_backend('FakeLima')

+To display a block without actually executing the code, use the `.. jupyter-input::` and `.. jupyter-output::` directives.
 To ignore an error from a Jupyter cell block, use the `:raises:` directive.
 #### Building documentation locally

 To check what the rendered html output of the API documentation, tutorials, and release